Lymphedema

 Call for an Appointment 855-855-6484

 Lymphedema is a lifelong condition that requires expert care.
-Our certified lymphedema therapists and lymphedema surgeons are specially trained to offer the latest treatments for mild to severe lymphedema.
+Our certified lymphedema therapists are specially trained to offer the latest treatments for mild to severe lymphedema.
 We strive to reduce the quality-of-life issues and serious complications caused by lymphedema.
 People with unexplained swelling should seek medical care as soon as possible to rule out dangerous blood clots or other emergency conditions.

 Find a Lymphedema Doctor